-7.4.1 IP Over HTTP Proxy Traversal
+7.4.1 (Updated Section) IP Over HTTP Proxy Traversal

-Many private networks are protected by HTTP proxies and other firewalls that cannot forward IPsec encapsulated packets.
+Many private networks are protected by HTTP proxies and other firewalls that cannot forward IPsecencapsulated packets.
 However, these gateways and proxies commonly can forward HTTP traffic.
-The Windows networking stack can encapsulate and tunnel IP traffic in an HTTPS tunnel as specified in [MS-IPHTTPS], including end-to-end IPsec packets.
+The Windows networking stack can encapsulate and tunnel IP traffic in an HTTPS tunnel [MS-IPHTTPS], including end-to-end IPsec packets, [RFC4301].